braverymedia/braveryweb/articles/2023-01-12-social-media-is-neither-social-nor-media.md

 excerpt: Remember when social media was “social?”
 Yeah, let’s get back to that.
 ---

-**Social Media wasn’t always like this.**
+## Social Media wasn’t always like this

 Back in the early aughts, people didn’t use it for marketing.
 They used it for one-to-one communication with their friends, peers, and community members.

 But eventually, brands and companies wanted a piece of those conversations.
 And they’ve never looked back.

 Please watch the video below to learn how you can be more authentic with your institutional communication.